Battle of Lima Site 85: Aftermath

 In March 2003, JPAC investigators threw dummies over the edge at those points indicated by the PAVN soldiers while a photographer in a helicopter videotaped their fall.
 That pointed the investigators to a ledge, 540 ft below.
 Several mountaineer-qualified JPAC specialists scaled down the cliffs to the ledge where they recovered leather boots in four different sizes, five survival vests, and other fragments of material that indicated the presence of at least four Americans.

-The remains of two of the missing 11 servicemen were recovered and identified:
+The remains of three of the missing 11 servicemen were recovered and identified.

+On 14 February 2007 the remains of Colonel Donald Westbrook, of the 602d Special Operations Squadron who had been shot down by small arms fire in his Douglas A-1E Skyraider aircraft (s/n 52-133888) on 13 March 1968, while searching for possible survivors of the battle, were positively identified from remains which had been returned on 3 September 1998.

-On 7 December 2005 the Defense Prisoner of War/Missing Personnel Office announced that the remains of Technical Sergeant Patrick L. Shannon had been identified and were being returned to his family.
+On 7 December 2005 the Defense Prisoner of War/Missing Personnel Office (DPMAO) announced that the remains of Technical Sergeant Patrick L. Shannon had been identified and were being returned to his family.

 In September 2012 the remains of Colonel Clarence Blanton were identified.

-Likewise on 14 February 2007 the remains of Colonel Donald Westbrook, of the 602d Special Operations Squadron who had been shot down by small arms fire in his Douglas A-1E Skyraider aircraft on March 13, 1968 while searching for possible survivors of the battle, were positively identified from remains which had been returned on 3 September 1998.
+On 21 June 2024 the remains of Sgt David S Price were identified.

+On 23 June 2025 Staff Sergeant Henry G. Gish and Technical Sergeant Willis R. Hall were accounted for.

-On September 21, 2010 Chief Master Sergeant Richard Etchberger's Air Force Cross (awarded posthumously in 1968) was upgraded to the Medal of Honor by President Barack Obama at a White House ceremony for his actions during the Battle of Lima Site 85.
+On 21 September 2010, Chief Master Sergeant Richard Etchberger's Air Force Cross (awarded posthumously in 1968) was upgraded to the Medal of Honor by President Barack Obama at a White House ceremony for his actions during the Battle of Lima Site 85.

 A memorial to the USAF airmen killed and missing at Lima Site 85 and other Combat SkySpot airmen is co-located on Andersen Air Force Base, Guam, with the memorial to Operation Arc Light airmen.
 Another Combat SkySpot memorial is located at the Gunter AFB Enlisted Heritage Memorial Park.